eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-error-positions.md

 ## Rule Details

-The rule reports that doesn't have consistent test errors definition
+This rule reports any expected error in an invalid test case that does not explicitly specify all four position properties.

 Examples of **incorrect** code for this rule: